AlexJones0/obfusCate/README.md

 **[3] JetBrains Mono** is packaged with the installation, and one of its font files is found in the ***app/graphics/fonts/Jetbrains-Mono/*** directory.
 This font is a clean and clear monospace font with ligature support, used to render C code in the GUI interface.
 See: *https://www.jetbrains.com/lp/mono/*

 **[4]** **cppreference.com** was used as a source for several example C programs used as test cases for testing the code.
-In particular, they wer eused as they provided examples of several uncommon C features (showing edge cases and niche functionalities), providing more confidence in the program's robustness.
+In particular, they were used as they provided examples of several uncommon C features (showing edge cases and niche functionalities), providing more confidence in the program's robustness.
 See: *https://en.cppreference.com/w/*